nrwl/workshop-nx-starter/docs/organizing-code-in-a-workspace/lab-3.md

 7. Add an export for the `LogService` to the **client-logs-data-access** `src/index.ts` file to make it public.

+8. Import the `ClientLogsDataAccessModule` to the `ClientLogsFeatureModule`.

-8. Refactor the `LogsListComponent` to inject the `LogService` (use the npm scope short path for the import) and use it to get logs from the `logs` method.
+9. Refactor the `LogsListComponent` to inject the `LogService` (use the npm scope short path for the import) and use it to get logs from the `logs` method.
 You can `subscribe` to that and set the `logs` class field with the data, or you can make use of the `async` pipe.

 ###### libs/logs-view/src/lib/logs-list/logs-list.component.ts